classgraph/classgraph/README.md

 ## Parallel classpath scanning

 As of version 1.90.0, FastClasspathScanner performs multithreaded scanning, which overlaps disk/SSD reads, jarfile decompression and classfile parsing across multiple threads.
 This typically reduces scan time by 30-60%.
-(The speedup will increase by a factor of 2 on the second and subsequent scan of the same classpath by the same JVM instance, because disk/SSD read bandwidth is the bottleneck, and file content is cached within a JVM session.)
+(The speedup will increase by a factor of two on the second and subsequent scan of the same classpath by the same JVM instance, because disk/SSD read bandwidth is the bottleneck, and file content is cached within a JVM session.)

 Note that any custom MatchProcessors that you add are all currently run on a single thread, so they do not necessarily need to be threadsafe (though it's a good futureproofing habit to always write threadsafe code even in supposedly single-threaded contexts).

+With this change, according to profiling results, FastClasspathScanner is running at close to the theoretical maximum possible speed for a classpath scanner, because it is I/O-bound, as well as limited by the decompression speed of `java.util.zip` (which is a JNI wrapper over a native decompressor, and appears to currently be the fastest unzip library for Java).

 ## Debugging